Bias Response & Intervention

 Moravian College is a welcoming community that embraces and values the diversity of all members of the campus community.
 We accept the uniqueness of all individuals, and we cultivate an environment that respects, affirms, and defends the dignity of each member of our community.

-Moravian College does not discriminate against any person based on actual or perceived race, color, sex, religion, ancestry, genetic information, national origin, sexual orientation, gender identity or expression, familial status, marital status, age, veteran status, mental or physical disability, use of guide or support animals and/or mechanical aids, or any other basis protected by applicable federal, state, or local laws.
+Moravian College does not discriminate against any person on the basis of actual or perceived race, ethnicity, color, sex, religion, age, ancestry, national origin, sexual orientation, gender identity or expression, genetic information, pregnancy, familial status, marital status, citizenship status, veteran/military status, disability status, or any other protected category under applicable local, state, or federal law.

 HOW TO REPORT AN INCIDENT

 You can report a Bias incident in any of the following ways.

 - Campus Safety Anonymous Tip Line (610) 861-1539

 - Reporting it to a Residence Life Student Staff member (SRA, RA, HR, CA)